Waldlaubersheim

 Waldlaubersheim is a municipality in the district of Bad Kreuznach in Rhineland-Palatinate, in western Germany.
-As of the census of population in 2020 it had a total population of 801.
+As of the 2020 census it had a total population of 801.
 Waldlaubersheim's postal code is 55444.

 Geography and climate

-Waldlaubersheim is located at (49.930556°, 7.832778°).It is located in the Hunsrück area.
+Waldlaubersheim is located at (49.930556°, 7.832778°).
+It is located in the Hunsrück area.
 The Elevation is approximately 250 meters above sea level, which is much higher than either Bad Kreuznach or Mainz, due to its location at the southern end of the Hunsrück geological mountain range.
-Avarage temperature is 9° Celsius.
+The average temperature is 9 °C.